 Annapolis Maryland, USA Travel Guide

-Annapolis experiences four distinct seasons, each presenting a different atmosphere.
+Annapolis experiences four distinct seasons, each presenting a different feeling.
 Layers often appear as a common dressing method.

 Climate Patterns Throughout the Year: Spring (April-May) features mild temperatures (50-70°F/10-21°C).
 Summer (June-August) brings hot, humid conditions (75-90°F/24-32°C) with frequent thunderstorms.
 Fall (September-November) offers mild to cool weather (55-75°F/13-24°C) with lower humidity.
 Winter (December-March) is cold (30-45°F/-1-7°C) with occasional snow or ice.

 Monitor weather forecasts carefully, especially during Atlantic hurricane season (June 1 - November 30) for heavy rain, strong winds, or coastal flooding.
-Winter storms bring snow or ice, potentially affecting travel.
+Winter storms bring frozen precipitation or ice, potentially affecting travel.

 Summer heat and humidity cause discomfort.
 Stay hydrated, wear light clothing, seek shade, and limit strenuous activity during the hottest parts of the day.